mcdemarco/prepub/README.md

 You should also download [`prepub.css`](https://mcdemarco.net/tools/scree/prepub/prepub.css), especially if you intend to use paragraph numbering or other options, and optionally [`epub.yaml`](https://mcdemarco.net/tools/scree/prepub/epub.yaml), some convenient defaults for Pandoc.
 It's also handy to try your results out as HTML first, since it's closely related to EPUB format; for conversion to HTML please use [`html.yaml`](https://mcdemarco.net/tools/scree/prepub/html.yaml) to avoid [gotchas](#Gotchas).

+To see Pandoc previews inside of PrePub, you should install pandoc version 3.0 or greater, then run `pandoc-server` in a local terminal/shell.

 ## Use

 PrePub produces a Twine HTML file that, when opened in a browser, shows you the PrePub options and lets you download its Pandoc Markdown output.
 To make this happen, do one of the following: